ampersand-five/mac-setup/README.md

     ```
 - Follow install instructions
     - TL;DR: they want this to be put in the .zshrc file:
+    - TODO: Might not be needed anymore as of Apr 2025
     ```
     export HOMEBREW_PREFIX="/opt/homebrew"
     export HOMEBREW_CELLAR="/opt/homebrew/Cellar"